Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 **Remark:** Observe that we can reduce the probability of Type II error by shifting the threshold/decision boundary to the right.
 However, doing so would increase the Type I error, since a larger critical region would make it easier to reject the null hypothesis.

+&nbsp;

-In the remaining post, we will focus on understanding the properties and
+#### In the remaining post, we will focus on understanding the properties of power, how to calculate sample size given a desired level of power, and why a low power would be worrisome for hypothesis testing.